15 Unmissable Things To Do In Port Louis For Every Explorer

 Photo: Karsten Ratzke / Wikimedia Commons

 Built in the 1850s, the Jummah Mosque in Port Louis blends Indian, Creole, and Islamic architectural styles.
-Situated at the city’s heart, it serves as both a place of worship and a peaceful retreat from the bustling surroundings.
+Situated at the city’s heart, it is one of the most significant mosques in Mauritius.
+It serves as both a place of worship and a peaceful retreat from the bustling surroundings.
 The serene atmosphere is enhanced by its white marble interiors, intricate woodwork, and tranquil courtyard.
-Non-Muslim visitors can explore the mosque outside prayer times, but are asked to dress modestly.
 A visit here offers a truly enchanting and calming experience.

 Location: Royal Road, near Chinatown, Port Louis